How To Configure Guided Cash Management

 Select Add > Add a new execute process item.

-For the Guided Day Start, The Application Process to Run selected is Guided Day Start.
+For the Guided Day Start, the Application Process to Run selected is Guided Day Start.

 For Guided Day End, the Application Process to Run selected is Guided Day End.